seemoo-lab/internalblue/doc/ios.md

 ## BlueTool

-More inconvenient to use, but still an option on the PCIe *iPhone XS* and *iPhone 11*, is `BlueTool`.
+More inconvenient to use, but still an option for unsupported devices, is `BlueTool`.
 It can even be scripted, but the scripts must be located in `/etc/bluetool`.

 For example, during our Random Number Generator (RNG) tests, we used the following commands